AdobeDocs/experience-manager-screens.en/help/user-guide/author-publish-architecture-overview.md

 ### Messaging between Publish Instances  {#messaging-between-publish-instances}

-In many cases a command is only meant to be sent to a device a single time.
-However in a load-balanced publish architecture it is unknown which publish instance the device is connecting to.
+Often a command is only meant to be sent to a device a single time.
+However, in a load-balanced publish architecture, it is unknown which publish instance the device is connecting to.

 Therefore, the author instance sends the message to all Publish instances.
 However only a single message should then be relayed to the device.
-To ensure correct messaging some communication must take place between publish instances.
+To ensure correct messaging, communication must take place between publish instances.
 This is achieved using *Apache ActiveMQ Artemis*.
 Each publish instance is placed in a loosely coupled Topology using Oak-based Sling discovery service and ActiveMQ is configured so that each publish instance can communicate and create a single message queue.
-The Screens device polls the publish farm via the load balancer and picks up the command from the top of the queue.
+The AEM Screens device polls the AEM publish farm by way of the load balancer and picks up the command from the top of the queue.

 ### Reverse Replication {#reverse-replication}

-In many cases, following a command, some sort of response is expected from the Screens device to be forwarded to the Author instance.
-In order to achieve this AEM ***Reverse replication*** is used.
+Often, following a command, some sort of response is expected from the Screens device to be forwarded to the Author instance.
+To achieve this AEM ***Reverse replication*** is used.

-* Create a reverse replication agent for each publish instance, akin to the standard replication agents and the screens replication agents.
+* Create a reverse replication agent for each publish instance, akin to the standard replication agents and the AEM Screens replication agents.
-* A workflow launcher configuration listens for nodes modified on the publish instance and in turn triggers a workflow to place the Device's response in the Publish instance's outbox.
+* A workflow launcher configuration listens for nodes modified on the AEM publish instance and in turn triggers a workflow to place the Device's response in the AEM publish instance's outbox.
 * A reverse replication in this context is only used for binary data ( such as, log files and screenshots) provided by the devices.
 Non-binary data is retrieved by polling.
-* Reverse replication polled from the AEM author instance retrieves the response and saves it to the author instance.
+* Reverse replication poll from the AEM author instance retrieves the response and saves it to the author instance.

 ### Polling of Publish Instances  {#polling-of-publish-instances}

-The author instance needs to be able to poll the devices to get a heartbeat and know the health status of a connected device.
+The author instance must be able to poll the devices to get a heartbeat and know the health status of a connected device.

 Devices ping the load balancer and get routed to a publish instance.
-The status of the device is then exposed by the publish instance through a Publish API served @ **api/screens-dcc/devices/static** for all active devices and **api/screens-dcc/devices/<device_id>/status.json** for a single device.
+The status of the device is then exposed by the AEM publish instance through a Publish API served @ **api/screens-dcc/devices/static** for all active devices and **api/screens-dcc/devices/<device_id>/status.json** for a single device.

 The author instance polls all publish instances and merges the device status responses into a single status.
 The scheduled job that polls on author is `com.adobe.cq.screens.impl.jobs.DistributedDevicesStatiUpdateJob` and can be configured based on a cron expression.